Anythingteam/MCDReforged/docs/source/quick_start.rst

     pip install mcdreforged -U -i https://pypi.tuna.tsinghua.edu.cn/simple

-Development builds are available in `Test PyPi <https://test.pypi.org/project/mcdreforged/#history>`__, you can install them if you have special needs
+Development builds are available in `Test PyPI <https://test.pypi.org/project/mcdreforged/#history>`__, you can install them if you have special needs